Integrated multi-trophic aquaculture: Bay of Fundy

 Industry, academia and government are collaborating here to expand production to commercial scale.
 The current system integrates Atlantic salmon, blue mussels and kelp; deposit feeders are under consideration.
 AquaNet (one of Canada's Networks of Centres of Excellence) funded phase one.
 The Atlantic Canada Opportunities Agency is funding phase two.
 The project leaders are Thierry Chopin (University of New Brunswick in Saint John) and Shawn Robinson (Department of Fisheries and Oceans, St. Andrews Biological Station).

 Pacific SEA-lab

-Pacific SEA-lab is researching and is licensed for the co-culture of sablefish, scallops, oysters, blue mussels, urchins and kelp.
+Pacific SEA-lab was researching and was licensed for the co-culture of sablefish, scallops, oysters, blue mussels, urchins and kelp.
 "SEA" stands for Sustainable Ecological Aquaculture.
-The project aims to balance four species.
-The project is headed by Stephen Cross under a British Columbia Innovation Award at the University of Victoria Coastal Aquaculture Research & Training (CART) network.
+The project aimed to balance four species.
+The project was headed by Stephen Cross under a British Columbia Innovation Award at the University of Victoria Coastal Aquaculture Research & Training (CART) network.

+South America

 Chile

 The i-mar Research Center at the Universidad de Los Lagos, in Puerto Montt is working to reduce the environmental impact of intensive salmon culture.
 Initial research involved trout, oysters and seaweeds.
 Present research is focusing on open waters with salmon, seaweeds and abalone.
 The project leader is Alejandro Buschmann.